Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/ObjectCreationAndInheritance/2ObjectCreationBasic.md

 /******************************************************************/

-4.Use factory functions:
+4.
-Solution1:To prevent repitition:generate objects using functions
+Solution1(Use factory functions):To prevent repitition,generate objects using functions

 ```
 function userCreator(name,score){